HRPP (IRB) Toolkit and submission requirements

 NOTE: Do NOT use RAPPORT credentials to log-in.

-During the transition to D-HH eIRB, we are allowing both D-H and Dartmouth College credentials to access the site.
-As a result, some D-H users may have 2 profiles in the eIRB system.
+During the transition to Dartmouth Health eIRB, we are allowing both Dartmouth Health and Dartmouth College credentials to access the site.
+As a result, some Dartmouth Health users may have 2 profiles in the eIRB system.
 In order to avoid errors, existing RAPPORT users please continue to use your RAPPORT credentials to log-in to the system.

 Users may not be able to log in to the eIRB system for the following reasons: